 Need help deciding on your trade show giveaways?
 Tweet this post.

-Here are a few of my favorite 2014 trade show giveaways I’m hoping to come across.
-I started seeing them a lot in 2013 so expect even more expose this year.
-Over all I thought they were all really unique, useful, and I’ve kept and use them to this day.
+Here are a few of my favorite 2017 trade show giveaways I’m hoping to come across.
+I started seeing them a lot in the last couple of years so expect even more exposure this year.
+Overall I thought they were all really unique, useful, and I’ve kept and used them to this day.

 Recommendation: Brand these as best you can and have plenty of them available.
 They’ll go fast because everyone knows what they are, uses them, and wants them. even better, make those branded “cases” for the little bottles.
 Those will have a much longer shelf life then the sanitizer itself.